vgilbart/vgilbart.github.io/README.md

 # Description

-[This website](https://vgilbart.github.io/) contains informations about my current projets.
+[This website](https://vgilbart.github.io/) contains information about my current projects.

-# More informations
+# More information

 To run it locally for testing purpose, run: